Scoliosis Physical Therapy

 -

-Through a combination of mirror-guided movement awareness, rotational angular breathing, and muscle activation exercises tailored to each patient's unique curve pattern, Schroth therapy teaches the body to actively elongate, detort, and realign the spine in three dimensions.
-Training patients to carry these corrections into their daily posture and movement habits.
+Through a combination of mirror-guided movement awareness, expansion breathing, and muscle activation exercises tailored to each patient's unique curve pattern, the Rigo Concept teaches the body to actively elongate and realign the spine.
+Training patients to achieve detorsion and carry these corrections into their daily posture and movement habits.

 -

-By correcting the asymmetrical muscle imbalances that cause uneven loading and compression along the spine, Schroth therapy reduces the mechanical stress at the root of scoliosis-related pain, teaching patients to actively decompress overloaded areas through targeted elongation, postural realignment, and rotational breathing techniques that bring lasting relief into everyday movement.
+By correcting the asymmetrical muscle imbalances that cause uneven loading and compression along the spine, Rigo Concept reduces the mechanical stress at the root of scoliosis-related pain, teaching patients to actively decompress overloaded areas through targeted elongation, postural realignment, and expansion breathing techniques that bring lasting relief into everyday movement.

 -

-Using curve-pattern-specific exercises, patients learn to selectively shorten overactive muscles on the convex side of the spine while lengthening and activating the weaker muscles on the concave side, building the precise neuromuscular balance needed to actively hold the spine in a more corrected position and resist further curve progression over time.
+Using curve-pattern-specific exercises, patients learn to selectively offload overworked muscles on the convex/curved side of the spine while lengthening muscles on the concave/compressed side, building the precise neuromuscular balance needed to actively hold the spine in a more corrected position and resist further curve progression over time.

 -

-Beyond the treatment session, Schroth therapy teaches patients how to carry their spinal corrections into everyday life.
+Beyond the treatment session, the Rigo Concept teaches patients how to carry their spinal corrections into everyday life.
 Coaching patients on how to sit, stand, bend, and lift in ways that minimize asymmetrical loading on the spine, so that the postural habits built during exercise gradually become second nature in all daily activities.

 -